The application is composed of eight sections:

 An applicant proposing a co-authored or co-created project must submit a joint application along with the other person; that is, each person must submit a separate application, indicating on each application that you are applying jointly.

-Applicants may submit the names and addresses of no more than four references; courtesy and practicality suggest applicants should request permission from these individuals before listing them as references.
+Applicants may submit the names and addresses of no more than four references; applicants should request permission from these individuals before listing them as references.
 Letters of recommendation will be solicited from references via email.
 Appropriate references are individuals who are familiar with the applicant’s professional work.
+Read more about recommendation letters here.

 Applicants must submit three supplementary statements in PDF format: